Brighton Buswatch

 • We rejoined the Council's Quality Bus partnership, enabling us to influence planning decisions affecting all local bus companies.

-• We suggested improvements to late night services to Goldstine Valley and to lewes; and have been pressing for improvements to route 37 to Meadowview and the Bristol Estate; plus later Sunday evening jouneys to Worthing.
+• We suggested improvements to late night services to Goldstone Valley and to Lewes; and have been pressing for improvements to route 37 to Meadowview and the Bristol Estate; plus later Sunday evening journeys to Worthing.

 Our Public Transport Information page- includes links to real-time bus information for Metrobus and Worthing area services (as well as real-time information in the Brighton area- both the city council and the Brighton and Hove Bus Company).